083-101-114-103-101/sonarcube_ce_dockerized/README.md

 ## 🦊 Step 3: GitLab Runner Integration

-Since the GitLab Runner is on the same host, we connect it to the `sonarqube_network` to allow internal container-to-container communication.
+Since the GitLab Runner is on the same host, we connect it to the internal network defined in the compose file (`sonarqube_network`).

 ### 3.1 Update GitLab Runner Config
 Edit your `/etc/gitlab-runner/config.toml`: